networknext/next/cmd/relay/README.md

 # Building and running multiple relays

 To supply an adequate amount of routes multiple relays must be launched.
 To do so with relative ease use the relay spawning script located in `tools/scripts/relay-spawner.sh`.
 Use the `-h` flag to show help for how to use it.
 Alternatively, the make target `dev-multi-relays` will spawn 10 relays using the script.

+## Shutdown procedures

+The relay can be shutdown in a few ways depending on the signals you give it.

+### Graceful shutdown

+Signals: SIGINT, SIGTERM

+This is just a standard graceful shutdown.
+The relay will join threads, clean up memory, and log it's shutting down.

+### Clean shutdown

+Signal: SIGHUP

+This shutdown performs like the graceful shutdown, but additionally it will do one of two things:

+  1. Tell the backend it is shutting down, and then upon getting a response wait an additional 30 seconds.
+  2. Wait 60 seconds and then proceed with shutting down if there is no communication with the backend.

+This is so the relay can keep serving game clients connected to it until it is removed from any routes.

+### Regular process termination

+All other signals will result in killing the relay process in the standard way.